 No more than 8 students per Hoffman teacher, which allows for individualized attention.

 All-inclusive retreat lodging at a beautiful campus.
-(Tuition is based on single occupancy/private rooms due to COVID-19)
+Tuition is based on single occupancy rooms.
+All bathrooms are shared, and lock for private use.

 Three delicious, healthful, abundant meals each day, plus snacks.

 All workshop materials, including post-Process manual and recordings.